Duke-GCB/DukeDSClient/README.md

 # Installation:

 DukeDSClient is written in Python and packaged for easy installation from [PyPI](https://pypi.org/project/DukeDSClient/) using `pip3`.
-If you do not have superuser or administrative privileges on your machine, you will either have to run `pip3` with the [`--user` scheme](https://docs.python.org/3/install/index.html#alternate-installation-the-user-scheme) or create a [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments).

 To simply install **DukeDSClient** run the following from a Terminal/Command Prompt:
 ```
 pip3 install DukeDSClient
 ```
+If you do not have superuser or administrative privileges on your machine, you will either have to run `pip3` with the [`--user` scheme](https://docs.python.org/3/install/index.html#alternate-installation-the-user-scheme) or create a [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments).
-Please see [the tutorial on installing packages](https://packaging.python.org/tutorials/installing-packages/) for other options on installing python packages.
+Please see [the tutorial on installing packages](https://packaging.python.org/tutorials/installing-packages/) for more details.

 ### Config file setup.